dhansel/smon6502/README.md

   3. Extract `vasm6502_oldstyle.exe` from the archive and put it into the same directory as the .asm files
   4. Issue the following command: `vasm6502_oldstyle.exe -dotdir -Fbin -o smon.bin smon.asm`

+Then just burn the generated smon.bin file to the EEPROM using whichever programmer you have been using.

 ## Credits